 Here at ATS International (a division of Anderson Trucking Service), we’ve participated in many standard and routed export procedures over the years.

-Standard export transactions — where the U.S. Principal Party of Interest (USPPI) handles the filing of all export documents — make the most sense for companies exporting from the U.S. And, for the most part, routed exports should be avoided whenever possible.
+Standard export transactions — where the U.S. Principal Party in Interest (USPPI) handles the filing of all export documents — make the most sense for companies exporting from the U.S. And, for the most part, routed exports should be avoided whenever possible.

 However, understanding what standard exports entail and why routed transactions aren’t usually in the interest of a U.S.-based exporter is important.
 Laying this foundation of knowledge will leave you far better suited to manage your international shipments going forward — helping you avoid costly mistakes in the future.